 It was a beautiful sunset.
 The clouds were something special — patchy, orange, blue, and dark.
 The atmosphere was perfect for photography.
 Over the course of an hour, I made a series of mad dashes from dune to dune in search of the best composition, and I captured a handful of shots I liked along the way.
 The whole time, in the distance, one dark cloud was lower than the rest.
 Although it stood out somewhat, I filed it away in the back of my mind as I focused on capturing other parts of the landscape.

 Soon, the day had ended.
 The sun dipped out of view, and the light began to fade even further.
 I saw, then, how far I had traveled.
 I was already at the tallest dune, which rose next to me in a gentle slope.
 The best colors in the sky had ended, but I decided to climb this last peak to see the view before turning back for the night.

 That was when the air began to change.
 The low, dark cloud I noticed earlier had grown much closer, and the reality of my situation became obvious: This was not a typical low-hanging cloud, but, instead, a sandstorm.
-The wind picked up in powerful gusts, and I took a photo.
+The wind picked up, and I took a photo.

 For half a second, everything was completely still.
 The sky dimmed and turned dirty.
 I started to hear sifting noises, and a thin layer of dust fell on my shoulders and backpack.

 When the wind picked up again, much faster than before, it was a completely different world.
 I stood looking ahead, unable to see the next dune in any direction.
 As the atmosphere thickened, darkness fell rapidly.
 I pulled out my flashlight, which illuminated swirls of sand racing through the air.